January 31, 2022

 Talking about diet and exercise for weight control around your children reinforces weight stigma and body ideals.
 Avoid talking to friends and family about this as children can overhear these conversations and internalize these messages.
 Instead, focus on the benefits of eating well and moving your body that have nothing to do with changing your weight.
 For example, “fruits and vegetables increase energy” or “movement helps build strong muscles and bones”.

 If you want to raise a body positive child, it’s time to make friends with your body once and for all.
 After all, if you don’t love the body that you’re in now, how can you encourage your kids to love their own?
-If you really want to walk the walk, Nutrition IQ, in partnership with Uprise Psychology and Wellness, is kicking off a new online program called The Nourished Mama on February 3rd where we walk you through the steps to learning how to love and trust your body through Intuitive Eating.
-Doors close February 2nd so you’ll need to act fast if you want in on the action.
-You can check out The Nourished Mama here.
+If you really want to walk the walk, you need to become a The Nourished Mama.
+The Nourished Mama is an online program where we walk you through the steps to becoming an Intuitive Eater.
+You can check out the LIVE version of The Nourished Mama here or if you want to work through it on your own, check out the self-study version.

 Written by Alexandra Rooney, 4th Year Dietetics Student